musshorn/Dota-2-Building-Helper/README.md

 * Come up with a better mapping of the 3d world to a 2d shape in flash, add the models in flash

 # Blog

+Update 30/6:
+* Still waiting for a mouse API from valve.
+It got removed when Panorama was added in
+* Also hoping client side particles make an appearence so that building ghosts can be done properly

 Update 23/4:
 * Probably a final version